FiltersBy-Erazure/PD2-Loot-Filter/README.md

 Message me on Discord if you have any questions, feedback, or suggestions: **erazure**

-Please consider donating to my [**PayPal**](https://paypal.me/ErazurePD2LootFilter) or subscribing to my [**Patreon**](https://patreon.com/user?u=4978022) if you like my work and want to support the development of my filters
+Please consider donating to my [**PayPal**](https://paypal.me/ErazurePD2LootFilter) or subscribing to my [**Patreon**](https://www.patreon.com/erazure_pd2/membership) if you like my work and want to support the development of my filters

 ![heart medium](https://github.com/FiltersBy-Erazure/PD2-Loot-Filter/assets/76863417/cb45f82f-26ca-49ec-b5c7-bb3d67583fe1)

-# **Season 9 Anarchy Update:**
+# **Season 10 Desecration Update:**

-My loot filters are updated ahead of the April 12th ladder reset!
+My loot filters are updated ahead of the October 25th ladder reset!
 You can select either one on the PD2 Launcher!

-- The **Erazure Season 9 Main** version displays standard names for all high runes and super rare items
+- The **Erazure Season 10 Main** version displays standard names for all high runes and super rare items
 - The **Erazure BIG GG Novelty** version shows "BIG GG" or "LIL GG" when the following items drop while your character is outside of town:
   - BIG GG
     - Larzuk's Puzzlebox